 Not all Backup Exec users hated the new Backup Exec 2012 interface or demanded Symantec Corp. make changes before they upgraded.
-Scott Gould, senior network and systems
+Scott Gould, senior network and systems analyst at the Gynecological Oncology Group's statistical data center in Buffalo, N.Y., said he found the new version easier to use than Backup Exec 2010 practically from the start.

 The Gynecological Oncology Group (GOG) uses Backup Exec to protect clinical trial data for cancer research generated by about 10,000 GOG members at more than 700 institutions.
 The group installed Backup Exec (BE) 2010 about two years ago and performed a Backup Exec 2012 upgrade early this year.
 Gould said the new interface was no problem for him or his two-person support staff to master.